The New Employee Manual(0 customer reviews)

 DR. BENJAMIN GILAD, president of Fuld-Gilad-Herring Academy of Competitive Intelligence (CI) is considered a leading developer of competitive intelligence theory and practice in the US, is a former Associate Professor of Strategy at Rutgers University’s School of Management.
 Gilad’s first CI books, The Business Intelligence System (1988, AMACOM, co-authored) and Business Blindspots (1994, US: Probus/Irwin; 1998, UK: Infonortics, e-edition, 2012, ACI, Inc.), paved the way for the CI evolution in US corporations, many of which emulated the basic principles of Gilad’s CI process model.
 He is the co-editor of the definitive analysis book, The Art and Science of Business Intelligence Analysis (1996, JAI Press) and author of Early Warning (Amacom, 2004), and Business War Games (Career press, 2009).

-MARK CHUSSIL is the founder of Advanced Competitive Strategies, Inc. He’s a pioneer in business war gaming, an expert in business-strategy simulation, a prolific author of essays on competitive strategy on ACS’ website, Competing.com, and Harvard Business Review, and a thought-provoking teacher of strategic thinking.
+MARK CHUSSIL is the founder of Advanced Competitive Strategies, Inc. He’s a pioneer in business war gaming; an expert in business-strategy simulation, a prolific author of essays on competitive strategy on ACS’ website, Harvard Business Review, and elsewhere; and a thought-provoking teacher of strategic thinking.
 He’s helped Fortune 500 companies, in many industries and countries, add billions of dollars to their bottom lines.
 Mark is also an Adjunct Instructor in the Pamplin School of Business at the University of Portland.